Pets Evacuation and Transportation Standards Act: Background

 The bill was initiated in the aftermath of Hurricane Katrina when the abandonment of many thousands of pets and other animals brought the matter of animal welfare to national attention.
 In the aftermath of Hurricane Katrina, the Bush administration conducted a review of public relief efforts and where the infrastructure in place at the time failed.
-The Pets Evacuation and Transportation Act served as an amendment to section 403 of Robert T. Stafford Disaster Relief and Emergency Assistance Act. which had been in place since November 23, 1988 with no previous amendments.
+The Pets Evacuation and Transportation Standards Act served as an amendment to section 403 of Robert T. Stafford Disaster Relief and Emergency Assistance Act which had been in place since November 23, 1988 with no previous amendments.
 PETS was put in place to ensure that upon major disaster or emergency, FEMA has authorization to give shelter and care to people with service animals as well as household pets.
 Two other documents were involved in the activation of the PETS Act.
 These documents were Post Katrina Emergency Management Reform Act and National Response Framework.
 The PKERA made FEMA the sole agency responsible for national emergency response, while the National Response Framework was used to identify how the national government, along with communities and states would execute well coordinated national responses to disasters and emergencies.
 PERKA was signed into law August 3, 2006.
 National Response Framework amendments were finished October 4, 2006.
 To determine when the PETS Act would be activated, FEMA developed a policy titled Eligible Costs Related to Pet Evacuations and Sheltering.
 This policy operationally defined the terms household pet, service animal, and congregate household pet shelter.
 The policy states that only local and state governments are eligible to participate in the rescue and shelter of pets for reimbursement.
 The policy also states that private nonprofit groups can not be reimbursed directly.
 The bill's primary proposer, Tom Lantos, indicated that a press picture of a child being separated from his dog was the bill's catalyst; "The dog was taken away from this little boy, and to watch his face was a singularly revealing and tragic experience.
 This legislation was born at that moment."
 On the congressional record for the bill, he explained more fully:

 The scene from New Orleans of a 9-year-old little boy crying because he was not allowed to take his little white dog Snowball was too much to bear.
 Personally, I know I wouldn't have been able to leave my little white dog Masko to a fate of almost certain death.
 As I watched the images of the heartbreaking choices the gulf residents had to make, I was moved to find a way to prevent this from ever happening again.